run-llama/llama_index/docs/understanding/putting_it_all_together/apps/fullstack_with_delphic.md

 To load the collection model, the `load_collection_model` function is used, which can be found in [`delphic/utils/collections.py`](https://github.com/JSv4/Delphic/blob/main/delphic/utils/collections.py).
 This function retrieves the collection object with the given collection ID, checks if a JSON file for the collection model exists, and if not, creates one.
-Then, it sets up the `LLMPredictor` and `ServiceContext` before loading the `VectorStoreIndex` using the cache file.
+Then, it sets up the `LLM` and `ServiceContext` before loading the `VectorStoreIndex` using the cache file.

 ```python